 Of all the outdoor activities, the winter ones have never been my favorite.
 Sure, I did a bit of skiing and snowboarding when I was in high school, and sledding when I was much younger.
 But in general, my favorite outdoor activities are saved for warmer weather (camping, biking, swimming, etc).
 But if you’re struggling to get through winter, I suggest embracing it!
 Try a few outdoor sports you’ve never done.
 Go for a walk in the snow.
 It might be cold, but it’s definitely pretty!

 You can also do outdoor activities in spite of winter.
 A few years ago Dave and I were still in college.
 We shared a house with 6 other people, but it had a yard.
 It was right in the thick of winter, and I was having a rough night at work.
 Dave went out and bought a fire pit (which was dirt cheap, because who buys a fire pit in January?), a huge tarp, and some of our favorite drinks.
 He invited some friends over and we had a bonfire!
-It was too cold, with the fire.
+It wasn’t too cold, with the fire.
 The tarp meant we didn’t have to stick our chairs in the snow.
 And we didn’t need to run inside to the refrigerator whenever we wanted a drink because we just stuck them all in the snow pile to keep cold!
-A bonfire might no be a traditional winter activity, but it’s one of our favorite things to do, and Dave went for it despite the weather!
+A bonfire might not be a traditional winter activity, but it’s one of our favorite things to do, and Dave went for it despite the weather!

 You Might Also Like: Winter Bucket List for Couples